adam-lynch/purify/README.md

 # Purify

-`purify` is a JavaScript extension for Google Chrome which helps readers find quotes within an article.
+`purify` is a Google Chrome extension which helps you to find quotes within an article.
 Inspired by one too many opinion pieces based around a sensationalized quote

 ## [Loading the extension](https://github.com/adam-lynch/purify/wiki/Loading-&-packing)